Ammara-Haroon/to-do-app/README.md

 ` npm run dev`

 - The app runs on localhost:5173 by default.
-If it rus on different port, CORS permissions need to be reset in todo-back-end\src\main\java\com\projects\todo\config\WebConfig.java.
+If it runs on different port, CORS permissions need to be reset in todo-back-end\src\main\java\com\projects\todo\config\WebConfig.java.
 - Swagger API documentation is available at http://localhost:8080/swagger-ui/index.html
 - Application backend logs are saved in application.log files.